someengineering/resoto.com/news/2022-06-22-v2.3.1/index.md

 ### UI to Configure Resoto

-This version ships with a UI bundled to ResotoCore.
-It is possible to do the configuration of Resoto via this user interface.
+We now ship a user interface (UI) in [Resoto Core](/docs/concepts/components/core), from which it is possible to configure Resoto.

-In case you are running Resoto locally via [docker](/docs/getting-started/installation/docker) you can reach the UI via [https://localhost:8900/ui](https://localhost:8900/ui)
+If you are running Resoto locally via [Docker](/docs/getting-started/installation/docker), the UI is accessible via [https://localhost:8900/ui](https://localhost:8900/ui):

 ![Config UI](./img/ui_config.png)